All the public bedrooms at the Fountain Inn are named after people who are notable in the history of Parkend, or the pub itself.

 In 1887, Margaret married George Gunter and they took over as publicans soon after, inheriting the property when Margaret’s mother died in 1902.

-Margaret died in 1934, having served as the landlady here for over 45 years.
+Margaret died in 1934, having been landlady for over 45 years.
 Upon her death, ownership passed to two of her daughters, Hilda and Ida, who continued to run the pub for a further eighteen years, before selling the property to Stroud Brewery in 1952.
-The sister’s departure drought to an end their family’s long association with the Fountain Inn, which had spanned three generations and lasted well over seventy years.
+The sisters' departure brought to an end their family’s long association with the Fountain Inn, which spanned three generations and lasted well over seventy years.

 BEDROOM 1, MARGARET GUNTER.